BY: CAMILA BUSTOS*

 What I find most exciting about the prospect of a court ruling in our favor is that our case is not an exception, but as I mentioned before, part of a broader movement seeking justice through climate change litigation.
 The climate movement is evolving and, as we increase pressure on governments to act on climate, we diversify our toolkit and strategies to demand social change.

 We hope that our lawsuit can help inform and shape public debates, calling attention to the monumental crisis the planet is facing.

 I am proud of being one the the plaintiffs behind this lawsuit.
 I am proud of being part of a generation that refuses to sit in silence.

-*Camila Bustos is a plaintiff of the climate lawsuit and a researcher at the Center for the Study of Law, Justice and Society (Dejusticia).
+*Camila Bustos is a plaintiff of the climate lawsuit and a researcher at the Center for Law, Justice and Society (Dejusticia).
 A shorter version of this blog was originally published by the Thomson Reuters Foundation News here.

 Featured photo: Matt Zimmerman